 Knocked Out Teeth

-ACT QUICKLY!
-The best chance to save the tooth is within the first 20-60 minutes after the accident.
+ACT QUICKLY! he best chance to save the tooth is within the first 20-60 minutes after the accident.

-If a permanent adult tooth is knocked out, immediately pick the tooth up by the crown (the whiter part that looks like a tooth).
+If a permanent tooth is knocked out, immediately pick the tooth up by the crown (the whiter part that looks like a tooth).
 Make sure you don’t touch the root (the more yellow, cone shaped part).
+You must act quickly to prevent further damage to the surrounding teeth and gums.

 Note: If the tooth is dirty, rinse it very quickly with water.
-Never scrub the tooth or try to remove pieces of gum tissue.
+Never scrub the tooth or try to remove pieces of soft tissue.

 If you can’t get the tooth back in, don’t force it.
 Place the tooth in a container of milk, or in a tooth-saving solution approved by the American Dental Association (ADA), e.g., Hank’s Balanced Salt Solution.

-Make sure to go to your dental office right away to improve your chances of saving the tooth!
+Make sure to go to your dentist’s office right away to improve your chances of saving the tooth!

 Possible Broken Jaw